 Reviewed prescribing information for all drugs listed in policy.
 Added coverage criteria for Agamree (vamorolone) for the treatment of Duchenne muscular dystrophy (DMD) in individuals 2 years of age and older.
 Updated Agamree (vamorolone) and Emflaza (deflazacort) coverage criteria to include a requirement to try generic deflazacort first.
 Added coverage criteria for generic deflazacort for the treatment of Duchenne muscular dystrophy (DMD) in individuals 2 years of age and older.
 Clarified that the Emflaza (deflazacort) and generic deflazacort coverage criteria applies to the oral tablet and oral suspension.
-Added coverage criteria for Duvyzat

-(givinostat) for the treatment of certain individuals with Duchenne muscular dystrophy (DMD).
+Added coverage criteria for Duvyzat (givinostat) for the treatment of certain individuals with Duchenne muscular dystrophy (DMD).
 Updated the age requirement for Elevidys (delandistrogene moxeoarvovec-rokl) from 4 to 5 years of age to 4 years or older.
-Clarified that use of Elevidys (delandistrogene moxeoarvovec-rokl) in individuals who are non-ambulatory is considered investigational.
+Clarified that the use of Elevidys (delandistrogene moxeoarvovec-rokl) in individuals who are non-ambulatory is considered investigational.

 Reviewed prescribing information for all drugs listed in policy.
 Policy updated to indicate that Site of Service Medical Necessity criteria does not apply to Alaska fully-insured members pursuant to Alaska HB 226 (accessed January 3, 2025).
 Clarified that the medications listed in this policy are subject to the product's FDA dosage and administration prescribing information.
 Clarified that non-formulary exception review authorizations for all drugs listed in this policy may be approved up to 12 months.
 Added an exception to the site-of-service requirements for certain individuals receiving treatment for cytokine release syndrome (CRS).
+Clarified that the Site of Service Medical Necessity criteria can apply to injection drugs.